 where $\sigma(t_0) = \norm{\nabla_y f_u (y(t_0), x(t_0), \vartheta(x(t_0),t_0))}$ and $\hat \gamma = q_c \gamma$ for gradient law \eqref{gradient_PClaw_continuous} or $\hat \gamma = \gamma$ for Newton law \eqref{Newton_PClaw_continuous}. \end{theorem}

 It is shown in Theorem \ref{theorem_convergance_gradient} that both gradient-based and Newton-based laws can track the optimal solution exponentially, however at different rates.
-Note that the Newton law is not necessarily faster than gradient law in continuous setting for the prediction-correction method. \begin{remark}[Choosing Barrier Parameter] In the interior point method, the optimal solutions of constrained problems \eqref{constraint_ploblem_origin} are reached by increasingly tuning the barrier parameter $c$ in $\phi(y, x)$ \cite{convex_book}.
+Note that Newton's law is not necessarily faster than the gradient law in a continuous setting for the prediction-correction method.

+\begin{remark}[Choosing Barrier Parameter] In the interior point method, the optimal solutions of constrained problems \eqref{constraint_ploblem_origin} are reached by increasingly tuning the barrier parameter $c$ in $\phi(y, x)$ \cite{convex_book}.
 This operation is explicitly contained in the online time-varying optimization methods in \cite{prediction_correction_interior_point} where $c$ is exponentially increasing such that the evolution of $y$ will converge to the optimal solution $y^*$ of \eqref{constraint_ploblem_origin} exponentially fast.
-In practice, the tuning law of should be designed carefully to enhance the robustness \cite{j2006numerical_convex}.
+In practice, $c$ should be designed carefully to enhance the robustness \cite{j2006numerical_convex}.
 The tuning of the barrier parameter $c$ is implicitly contained in $\nabla_{y \vartheta} \dot \vartheta$ in \eqref{gradient_PClaw_continuous} and \eqref{Newton_PClaw_continuous} as a kind of external input in case of complex notations. \end{remark}